Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Discussion

+From a geometric perspective, one consistent pattern across analyses is that sentences associated with similar state-of-mind annotations tend to occupy nearby regions in representation space.
+UMAP projections, probe performance, permutation tests, and confusion matrix structures collectively suggest that local neighborhoods preserve similarity in annotated attributes, while transitions between adjacent tiers occur gradually rather than through abrupt boundaries.

-Beyond representation analysis, these findings suggest several directions for future work.
-The localization of lower-energy or high-risk psychological language within specific regions of embedding space may support applications in safety analysis, interpretability, and the differentiation of coercive versus consent-aligned language.
-More broadly, the observed geometry points toward the possibility of non-manipulative generation steering, in which model outputs are guided toward regions of embedding space associated with higher coherence or alignment-related attributes without reliance on explicit rule-based filtering.
-Future research may further evaluate robustness across datasets, languages, and annotation paradigms, explore alternative cognitive taxonomies, and investigate whether similar hierarchical organization emerges within intermediate transformer layers or during generation dynamics.
+These findings suggest several directions for future research.
+The localization of state-of-mind-related language within specific regions of representation space may support representation-level safety analysis and interpretability, where representation geometry serves as a diagnostic signal for analyzing model behavior.
+For example, localized regions could help study shifts toward higher-risk or coercive linguistic patterns without relying solely on keyword-based filtering.
+More broadly, the observed geometric organization motivates exploration of representation-space monitoring or steering approaches, in which generation trajectories are analyzed relative to geometric regions associated with different attributes.
+Future work may further evaluate robustness across datasets, languages, and annotation paradigms, explore alternative state-of-mind taxonomies, and investigate whether similar graded organization emerges within intermediate transformer layers or during generation dynamics.